 The origins of the character of Did Moroz predate Christianity as a Slavic wizard of winter.
 In some books, he is a son of Slavic pagan gods.
 In Slavic mythology, Father Frost is known as a snow demon.

-In Ukraine, St. Nicholas Day is a celebration of one of the country's most important saints.
-It is a time for charity, and the Ukrainian president issues a statement wishing Ukrainians and Ukrainian children a happy St. Nicholas Day with an admonition to remember the less fortunate on this day.
+St. Nicholas Day, or Svyatyy Mykolay, is a celebration of one of the country's most important saints.
+It is a time for charity.
+The Ukrainian president usually issues a statement wishing Ukrainians a happy St. Nicholas Day with an admonition to remember the less fortunate.

 In predominantly Orthodox nations, the Day of St. Nicholas is observed on December 19, which is when Svyatyy Mykolay is more likely to make an appearance in Ukraine due to the residents' vast association with the Eastern Orthodox Church.
 Ukraine does also have a decently sized Roman Catholic population, so if you are visiting on December 6, you may hear about Svyatyy Mykolay visiting children with presents that day instead.